Water managed by Galloway Forest Park

 Galloway Forest Park, Scotland

-Dry Loch is a very small freshwater lake located in Dumfries and Galloway, Scotland.
-It is generally shallow with low al ...
+Dry Loch is a very small freshwater lake nestled in the hills of Dumfries and Galloway.
+It is generally shallow with low ...

 Galloway Forest Park, Scotland